iconify/iconify-react/readme.md

 * --target icons: directory where to save components.
 Build script will also create sub-directories with prefixes, so for example fa-home will be in icons/fa/home.js
 * --no-cleanup: prevent build script from deleting old files.
 By default everything in target directory is removed to clean up old build data, this will prevent clean up.
 * --silent: prevent build script from logging export process.
+* --ignore-prefix: do not validate prefixes.
+By default build script requires filenames to match prefixes, so for example "fa-solid" should be in "fa-solid.json", adding this to command line will prevent that check.
+* --ignore-errors: do not stop on error.
+This applies only to invalid json files.
+Script will throw errors even with --ignore-errors when there are bad command line parameters.

 Examples:
 ```node node_modules/@iconify/react/build --source json --target icons